ef10007/Holiday_Vibes/README.md

 * Flight -  inform them via email

 (8th.Mar.2019 : PLAN - The 'city_code' list is going to be saved as JSON (key=city name, value= city code).
-Selenium is going to collect the city codes. )
+Selenium is going to automatically collect the city codes. )

 ----